George Kittle Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- Kittle has caught a touchdown pass against the Rams five times, but did not have multiple TDs in any of those games.
+- In eight matchups with the Rams, Kittle has had a touchdown catch five times, but not more than one in a single contest.

-- The 258.5 passing yards the Rams give up per game makes them the NFL's 23rd-ranked pass defense this season.
+- The Rams have the NFL's 23rd-ranked pass defense this season, yielding 258.5 yards per game through the air.

-- The Rams have given up 15 touchdowns through the air (0.9 per game).
-They are second in the league in that category.
+- At 0.9 passing TDs allowed per game, the Rams defense is ranked second in the league.

 Recent Performances

-- Against the Texans last week, Kittle was targeted two times and racked up 29 yards on one reception.
+- In last week's game against the Texans, Kittle was targeted two times and recorded one catch for 29 yards (29 yards per catch).

-- Over his last three games, Kittle has caught nine passes on 11 targets for 143 yards, averaging 47.7 yards per game.
+- Kittle has put up 143 yards over his last three games (47.7 per game), reeling in nine passes on 11 targets.

 Kittle's San Francisco Teammates